darkorsa/shop/README.md

 The shopping cart is present in practically every online store.
 This library is a convenient to use implementation of the shopping cart with the following features:

-- calculation of the total price of the order
+- prices calculation (gross/net)
 - tax calculation
-- variable price formats
+- multiple price formats
 - shipping costs
 - payment costs
 - customized discounts
 - stock validation
-- increasing / decreasing items quantity
+- increasing/decreasing items quantity

 Also you do not have to worry about the correctness of operations on the amounts of money, this is carried out with the help of the Money for PHP library (http://moneyphp.org/en/stable) which is the implementation of the Money pattern by Martin Fowler.